whoan/docker-build-with-cache-action/readme.md

 - **push_image_and_stages**: Test a command before pushing.
 Use `false` to not push at all (default: `true`).

-    This input also supports 2 special values:
+    This input also supports 2 special values, which are useful if your workflow can be triggered by different events:

-    - `on:push`: Push only if the action was triggered by a push.
+    - `on:push`: Push only if the workflow was triggered by a push.
-    - `on:pull_request`: Push only if the action was triggered by a pull_request.
+    - `on:pull_request`: Push only if the workflow was triggered by a pull_request.

 [branch tip]: https://stackoverflow.com/questions/16080342/what-is-a-branch-tip-in-git